 This will keep engineers very busy.
 All the application components are slightly different.
-There are 150 AWS services with more than 3,000 total API actions.
+There are more than 150 AWS services and 6,000 total API actions.
 So there’s a heck of a lot to analyze and understand when you go down that path.

 The good news: AWS starts by denying principals the ability to do anything by default, so you can allow api actions as you need them.